12 New York City Unique Experiences

 Central Park| ©Broadway

 Would you like to have a picnic on a sunny day surrounded by nature?
-Set aside some time in your busy schedule to enjoy a relaxing moment in Central Park, New York's largest and most famous park.
-Any day is a good day to visit, but Sundays have a special magic, as it's a holiday and many New Yorkers take the opportunity to spend a day outdoors taking photos, playing sports, or simply relaxing and having a picnic on the lawns.
+Set aside some time in your busy schedule to enjoy a relaxing moment in Central Park, New York’s largest and most famous park.
+Any day is perfect for a visit, but Sundays do have a special magic, as it’s a day off and many New Yorkers take the opportunity to spend the day outdoors on a photo walk, playing sports, or simply relaxing and having a picnic on the lawns.

-The Great Lawn is the largest meadow in Central Park, where people gather to sunbathe, read a book, or chat when the weather is nice.
+The Great Lawn is the largest lawn in Central Park, where people gather to sunbathe, read a book, or chat when the weather is nice.
 Here you can spread out a blanket and enjoy a fantastic picnic in this beautiful corner of Manhattan.
-It is one of the most enjoyable and recommended experiences to have in New York.
+It’s one of the most pleasant and highly recommended experiences to have in New York.

-After your picnic, I recommend taking a walk through Central Park to see such iconic places as Bethesda Terrace, Strawberry Fields, Belvedere Castle, and the Alice in Wonderland statue.
-If you want to know more about Central Park, in the post 10 Things to See and Do in Central Park in New York, I tell you all about this wonderful, world-famous park.
+After the picnic, I recommend taking a walk through Central Park to see iconic spots like Bethesda Terrace, Strawberry Fields, Belvedere Castle, or the Alice in Wonderland statue.
+If you’d like to learn more about Central Park, check out the post “10 Things to See and Do in Central Park in New York” —I’ll tell you all about this wonderful, world-famous park.

-Central Park offers numerous activities for all tastes.
+Central Park offers plenty of activities for every taste.
 Here are the most popular ones:

-• Street vendors: There are several food stands scattered throughout Central Park where you can buy hot dogs, sandwiches, waffles, ice cream, and drinks.
+• Food carts: There are several food carts scattered throughout Central Park where you can buy hot dogs, sandwiches, waffles, ice cream, and drinks.

-• Whole Foods Market: Located at 10 Columbus Circle, this supermarket has a varied buffet of salads, sandwiches, burgers, prepared dishes, organic products, and juices.
+• Whole Foods Market: Located at 10 Columbus Circle, this supermarket offers a varied selection of salads, sandwiches, burgers, prepared meals, organic products, and juices.

-• The Plaza Food Hall: This is a food market in the basement of the Plaza Hotel (1 W 59th St.) that has a bakery, pastry shop, and bar/restaurant where you can buy various picnic foods.
-You can order takeaway to go to Central Park.
+• The Plaza Food Hall: This is a food market on the basement level of The Plaza Hotel (1 W 59th St.) featuring a bakery, pastry shop, and bar/restaurant where you can buy various picnic foods.
+You can order takeout to enjoy in Central Park.

 4. Go shopping in New York